0 X0 A9820

 Assoc.
 Prof. Ben Chen

-As a Law lecturer and researcher at Sydney University, our newest St Beryl Society member, Ben Chen (2008-2012), has an insider’s view on both the importance of making a Will and the extraordinary value of charitable bequests to education.
+As a Law lecturer and researcher at Sydney University and Beryl Society member, Ben Chen (2008-2012), has an insider’s view on both the importance of making a Will and the extraordinary value of charitable bequests to education.

 Ben made his own bequest to Burgmann because of what a bursary made possible.
 Arriving in Australia from mainland China in his early teens, the first-generation immigrant and his single mum faced all the challenges of a new country, language and culture, while also facing the struggles of financial hardship.